-Campus Expectations
+Campus Rules

-- 1. Students should strive to embody the Core Values at all times. - 2.
-Parking lot areas are out of bounds during the school day. - 3.
-All wooded areas are out of bounds during the school day.
-Students may only be present in supervised areas with school faculty present. - 4.
-Students may not congregate outside classrooms when classes are in session. - 5.
-Students are to keep their campus clean and litter free. - 6.
+- 1. Parking lot areas are out of bounds during the school day. - 2.
+All wooded areas are out of bounds during the school day. - 3.
+Students may not congregate outside classrooms when classes are in session. - 4.
+Students are not to litter the campus. - 5.
 ANS students are expected to show good judgment and restraint when on campus.
 Students may hold hands and partake in customary greetings.
-However, prolonged overt displays of affection are discouraged.
-Students engaged in public displays of affection will be referred to the Secondary administration, and parents will be notified of repeated violations. - 7.
-Students must give their names to any staff, faculty, or school worker when asked. - 8.
-Students are responsible for taking all school-issued documents home to their families. - 9.
-Secondary Fresco Stand and Food Court are open to students during the official break, lunch, and before or after school.
-Fresco Stand and Food Court are closed at 2:45 p.m.
+However, prolonged displays of affection are not permitted.
+Students engaged in public displays of affection will be referred to the Secondary administration, and parents will be notified of repeated violations. - 6.
+Students must give their names to any staff, faculty, or school worker when asked. - 7.
+Students are responsible for taking all school-issued documents home to their families. - 8.
+Secondary Fresco Stand and Food Court are out of bounds except during the official break, lunch, and before or after school.
 No food or beverages should be purchased at the Fresco Stand or Food Court after the first bell at the end of break and lunch.